openhab/openhab-docs/installation/openhabian.md

 Regardless of if you want to copy some files or are on the search for a solution to a problem, sooner or later you'll have to know some Linux.
 Take a few minutes to study the above Tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.
-It's really not complicated and something that doesn't hurt on noes resumé.
+It's not complicated and something that doesn't hurt on ones résumé.

 {: #passwords}
 ### Changing your Passwords